We may earn commission from affiliate links →

 But Split isn’t only a place for history and art buffs.
 Split also offers plenty of options for outdoorsy extroverts—from group bike tours to hiking up Marjan Hill for amazing views of the seaside and the city below.
 And then there’s always the beaches, including Bacvice, Trstenik, Kastelet, and Kasjuni—perfect for people-watching, lounging around, or swimming in the cool, blue Adriatic Sea.

-In addition, Split has a growing expat population in Croatia and so you’ll not only get to meet international tourists, you’ll also have the chance to chat with people from around the world who have made Split their home.
-For instance, take a visit to the Mexican-Honduran restaurant To Je Tako (be sure to make a reservation ahead of time) where you can chat with its spirited manager, an expat from Italy, about food, life, and love.
+In addition, Split has a growing expat population in Croatia, and so you’ll not only get to meet international tourists, but you’ll also have the chance to chat with people from around the world who have made Split their home.
+For instance, take a visit to the Mexican-Honduran restaurant To Je Tako (be sure to make a reservation ahead of time), where you can chat with its spirited manager, an expat from Italy, about food life, and love.

 Some possible day trip destinations include smaller neighboring coastal towns like Makarska and Omis, waterfall-heaven Krka National Park, the ruins of the Roman town of Salona, the UNESCO-protected Old Town of Trogir, the medieval Fortress of Klis, the islands of Hvar (which is also a great place to spend the night), Brac, Vis, and Korcula, and the inland towns of Sinj and Imotski.